sensor-dream/APIVOF/guidelines/list-info/b-packs-in-system-fedora-34.md

 <summary>blosc</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : High performance compressor optimized for binary data
+Short desc    : High performance compressor optimized for binary data
 URL          : https://github.com/Blosc/c-blosc
-Лицензия     : MIT
+License      : MIT
-Описание     : Blosc is a compression library designed to transmit data to the processor
+Descript     : Blosc is a compression library designed to transmit data to the processor
              : cache faster than the traditional non-compressed memory fetch.
              : Compression ratios are not very high, but the decompression is very fast.
              : Blosc is meant not only to reduce the size of large datasets on-disk or